Places that Help: Federal

 Off the Streets

 Specific to Hamilton County, Ohio: Off the Streets (OTS) assists women involved in prostitution move towards safety, recovery, empowerment, and community reintegration.
 OTS provides a safe, welcoming, and non-judgmental environment for women who are involved in prostitution and helps them explore positive life changes.
 Focus areas include emergency needs, housing, medical care, mental health, substance abuse, education, and employment.
+Women participate in daily education and support groups that assist them in their recovery and empowerment process and address topics such as life skills, health and well-being, relationships, and self-esteem.
+Referrals are also made to community resources as needed.

 Provides information, support, and resources to survivors of rape and sexual abuse and their friends and family.
 Pandora's Project offers peer support to anyone who has been a victim of rape, sexual assault, or sexual abuse through our online support group, Pandora's Aquarium.
 Pandora's Project offers message boards where sexual violence survivors participate in healing discussions and a chat room, where victims of sex crimes can discuss healing-related issues in a safe and supportive atmosphere.